 We are developing Altoderm for the pruritis (itch) associated with dermatologic conditions including atopic dermatitis.
 In a Phase 3, randomized, double-blind, placebo-controlled, parallel-group, clinical study (conducted in Europe by T&R.) the compound was administered for 12 weeks to 114 subjects with moderately severe atopic dermatitis.
 The placebo (vehicle) used in this study was the Altoderm product without the active ingredient.
 In the study results, published in the British Journal of Dermatology in February 2005, Altoderm demonstrated a statistically significant reduction (36%) in atopic dermatitis symptoms.
 During the study, subjects were permitted to continue with their existing treatment, in most cases this consisted of emollients and topical steroids.
 A positive secondary outcome of the study was a 35% reduction in the use of topical steroids for the Altoderm treated subjects.
-Further analysis of the clinical data, performed by us showed that Altoderm treated subjects also experienced a 57% reduction in pruritis.
+Further analysis of the clinical data, performed by us showed that Altoderm treated subjects also experienced a 57% reduction in pruritus.

 Altoderm is currently being tested in a second, ongoing Phase 3, randomized, double-blind, vehicle-controlled clinical study (also conducted in Europe by T&R).
 Analysis of the preliminary data from the initial 12 week, blinded portion of this clinical trial has been completed.
 The vehicle used in this study was the Altoderm product without the active ingredient, cromolyn sodium.
-The preliminary data indicate Altoderm was safe and well tolerated, and showed a trend toward improvement in pruritis, but the efficacy results were inconclusive.
+The preliminary data indicate Altoderm was safe and well tolerated, and showed a trend toward improvement in pruritus, but the efficacy results were inconclusive.
 Altoderm treated subjects and vehicle only treated subjects experienced a similar improvement (each greater than 30%), and therefore, the study did not achieve statistical significance.
 We believe these outcomes were due to suboptimal study design where subjects were unrestricted in their use of concomitant therapies such as topical steroids and immunomodulators.
 The placebo (vehicle) used in this study was the Altoderm product without the active ingredient, cromolyn sodium.
 Analysis of the preliminary open label data beginning at week 13 of the study, show vehicle treated subjects demonstrating further improvement when switched to Altoderm.
 Given the promising clinical data obtained from the first European Phase 3 study, and the symptom improvements reported in the ongoing European Phase 3 study, both we and Thornton & Ross Limited believe there is significant potential for Altoderm and will continue development of this product candidate.

 On March 6, 2008, we announced we had successfully completed a pre-IND meeting with the FDA.
-Based on a review of the submitted package for Altoderm, including data from the two previously reported Phase 3 clinical studies, the FDA determined that following completion of certain nonclinical studies, and the acceptance of an IND, Phase 2 clinical studies may be initiated in the U.S. The FDA also concurred that the proposed indication of pruritis associated with dermatologic conditions including atopic dermatitis can be pursued.
-We do not currently have sufficient funding for further development of Altoderm and are in discussions with T&R regarding next steps.
+Based on a review of the submitted package for Altoderm, including data from the two previously reported Phase 3 clinical studies, the FDA determined that following completion of certain nonclinical studies, and the acceptance of an IND, Phase 2 clinical studies may be initiated in the U.S. The FDA also concurred that the proposed indication of pruritus associated with dermatologic conditions including atopic dermatitis can be pursued.

-As of September 30, 2008, we have incurred \$1,098,000 for the development of Altoderm.
-We incurred \$86,000 of such costs during the nine months ended September 30, 2008.
+As of March 31, 2008, we have incurred \$1,091,000 for the development of Altoderm.
+We incurred \$79,000 of such costs during the quarter ended March 31, 2008.